 - Whether a medical examination is required and if so for what purpose.

 If an interpreter is needed, caution is needed in selecting an appropriate person.
 They should be appropriately trained in all aspects of FGM, and used in all interviews with the family.
 A female interpreter should be used who is not a relative, known to the family, or in a position within the community.

 Every attempt should be made to work with parents on a voluntary basis to prevent the abuse.
 It is the duty of the investigating team to look at every possible way that parental co-operation can be achieved, including the use of community organisations and/or community leaders to facilitate the work with parents/family.
 However, the child’s interests are always paramount, and the first priority is the protection of the child.

 If no agreement is reached between professionals on the appropriate response, the first priority is protection of the child and the least intrusive legal action should be taken to ensure the child’s safety.
 If it is not possible to resolve professional differences of opinion in a timely way consideration should be given to implementing the local Escalation Policy for resolving professional differences of opinion.

+One outcome of a strategy meeting/discussion could be the decision to apply for an FGM Protection Order.
 The primary focus is to prevent the child undergoing any form of FGM, rather than removal of the child from the family; however this may sometimes be necessary.
 It is important to have an open mind as it will be unlikely for the family to admit being in favour of FGM.

 A Strategy Meeting must be convened within 2 days.
 The Strategy Meeting will consider how, where and when the procedure was performed and the implication of this.
 A police investigation will commence and this will take precedence over any other investigation.
-(Dependant upon the assessment the meeting may need to take place immediately).
+(Dependent upon the assessment the meeting may need to take place immediately).